French President Hollande announces separation from Trierweiler

 In her first public statement, Trierweiler thanked the staff of the Elysee presidential palace in a tweet.
 "I will never forget their devotion, nor the emotion at the time of my departure," she wrote.

-Trierweiler was expected to travel to India on Sunday in honor of an anti-hunger charity, and French media reports said she may speak at a news conference there.
+Trierweiler was expected to travel to India on Sunday in honour of an anti-hunger charity, and French media reports said she may speak at a news conference there.

 Hollande, 59, is the most unpopular president in modern France, according to polls.
 He has struggled to live up to a promise to get unemployment, currently stuck near 11 percent, firmly on a downward trend.